PeterHinge/Real-Estate/README.md

 # Real-Estate
-Some scripts for real estate investing
+Some scripts for real estate investing (for Denmark) cause I couldn't find anything better :)